SteixnerKumar/eeg_preprocessing_guideline/README.md

 + Check for the bridging of the data for the individual participants and mark the channels. [optional step, can be turned on ('1') or off ('0')]

-+ Yet to include the automatic adjustment of the stimulus onset timings here based on the photo-diode triggers.

 + Filter the data.
 Using a line filter to get rid of the line noise at the EU standard 50Hz (can be changed to 60Hz if required).
 Then a the Butterworth bandpass FIR filter 4th order [1-90 Hz] and baseline correct it using the average of the session. [optional step, can be turned on ('1') or off ('0')]

 + Clean the data at this point. [optional step, can be turned on ('1') or off ('0')]